bear24rw/EECE4029/hw3_pthreads/README.md

 The macro assumes that the struct `timeval tv` is declared in the calling function but that is all that is needed to utilize it.
-When it is called it records the current time.
-It then waits for a global `print_lock` mutex to ensure that two printfs wont smash each other.
+When it is called it records the current time and then waits for a global `print_lock` mutex to ensure that two printfs wont smash each other.
 It then prints out the recorded timestamp in microseconds followed by whatever the original printf arguments were.
 This allows us to now pipe our output through `sort -n` and